United Airlines Mistakenly Flies Kansas-Bound German Shepherd To Japan

-KANSAS CITY, Mo.
-(CBS News) – United Airlines says it’s investigating after mistakenly flying a Kansas family’s dog to Japan.
+KANSAS CITY, Mo. — United Airlines says it’s investigating after mistakenly flying a Kansas family’s dog to Japan.
 CBS affiliate KCTV reports that Kara Swindle and her two children flew from Oregon to Kansas City, Missouri, Tuesday on a United flight.
+The family is in the process of moving from Oregon to Wichita, Kansas.

+According to CBS affiliate, KCTV, Kara Swindle was flying into Kansas City Tuesday night, accompanied by her two children and Irgo, the family’s German shepherd.
+Or so they thought.

 “I just want to know where my dog is,” Swindle told KCTV.
 “The fact that we don’t have any idea is the most frustrating part.
 He could be in Kansas City and we have no idea because the paperwork is all messed up.
 They have our paperwork here saying that this is the correct dog, but we know it’s not.
 It’s just horrible.”